 How often do you feel like cleaning the garbage bins in your bathroom?
 Never!
 So, instead of making everything a separate task, why don’t we start multitasking?

-When cleaning your bathroom, empty your garbage bin and use it as bucket.
+When cleaning your bathroom, empty your garbage bin and use it as a bucket.
 That’s how you hit multiple targets in one go!

-20. Soda Water Can Do Much More Than Just Fizz
+20. Soda Water Can Do Much More than Just Fizz

 Have your pots become dull and shineless?
 Then it’s time to make things fizzy!